durandaltheta/sthread/README.md

 ```

 ### Dealing with Blocking Functions
-To ensure messages are processed in a timely manner, and to avoid deadlock in general, it is important to avoid calling functions which will block for indeclose periods within an `st::thread`.
-If the user needs to call such a function, a solution is to make use of the standard library's `std::async()` feature to execute arbitrary code on a dedicated system thread, then `send()` the result back to the `st::thread` when the call completes.
+To ensure messages are processed in a timely manner, and to avoid deadlock in general, it is important to avoid calling functions which will block for indeterminate periods within an thread.
+If the user needs to call such a function, a solution is to make use of the standard library's `std::async()` feature to execute arbitrary code on a separate, dedicated system thread, then `send()` the result back to through the caller's `st::channel` when the call completes.

-As a convenience, `st::channel::async()` is provided for exactly this purpose, sending an `st::message` back to the object with the argument response id stored in `st::message::id()` and the return value of some executed function stored in the `st::message::data()` payload:
+As a convenience, `st::channel::async()` is provided for exactly this purpose, sending an `st::message` back through the channel to a receiver when the scheduled function (actually any Callable) completes.
+The resulting `st::message` will have the same id passed to `st::channel::async()` and the payload will be the return value of the executed function:
 - `st::channel::async(std::size_t resp_id, user_function, optional_function_args ...)`

 If the user function returns `void`, the `st::message::data()` will be unallocated (`st::data::operator bool()` will return `false`).

 The user can implement a simple timer mechanism using this functionality by calling `std::this_thread::sleep_for(...)` inside of `user_function`.

-#### Example 8
+#### Example
 ```
 #include <iostream>
 #include <string>